Psst! Short on time? Talk to someone now and get your answers quicker!

 Pricing below the competition: Pricing below competition shouldn't be a strategy, if at all, you would do so if your product is limited in terms of features and functionality.
 It can also be adopted when you want to provide a competitive price for your customers in order to grab their attention, increase sales and your brand value.

 Simplicity - A competitor based pricing model is very simple to implement as it requires basic research and insight into who your competitors are and what they’re doing with product and prices.
 It takes only a few hours to arrive at a decision for the same.

 Used in conjunction with other pricing strategies - A company can calculate their pricing based on a value based pricing model or a cost-plus pricing.
-But, before arriving at a final price solely based on the above two models, you can compare yourself with the competition and modulate your pricing a bit in order to be in-par with your competitors.
-By combining two models you’ll be aware and sound of the market and can stay ahead of the competition and cover your costs.
+But, before arriving at a final price solely based on the above two models, you can compare yourself with the competition and modulate your pricing a bit in order to be on-par with your competitors.
+By combining two models, you’ll be aware of the market and have a sound strategy to stay ahead of the competition while covering your costs.

-Unsustainable strategy in long term - A competitor based pricing strategy can sustain during the initial stages of market entry but as you progress you cannot use it as your competitors might be improvising based on the pricing data or might change pricing completely with a change in marketing strategy to focus on different market segment.
-This is a model attributed to short term goals and you’ll be casketing your profits in the long run if you follow the same because as you scale you need to evolve your pricing strategy based on your product and not based on what someone has to offer.
+Unsustainable strategy in long term - A competitor-based pricing strategy can sustain during the initial stages of market entry, but as you progress you cannot use it long-term.
+Your competitors might be improvising based on the market pricing data or might change pricing completely with a change in marketing strategy to focus on a different market segment.
+This is a model attributed to short term goals and you’ll be casketing your profits in the long run if you follow the same strategy, because as you scale you need to evolve your pricing strategy based on your product and not based on what someone else has to offer.
 You soon to be account for consumer demands and other market information.

-Can’t see the wood for the trees - When you’re implementing a competitor based pricing model you’ll be missing out on details which your competitors might have.
-Because, if they went wrong, you go wrong as well.
-This might take a hit on your profits and revenues in the future.
+Don’t have access to the details and reasoning for the pricing - When you’re implementing a competitive based pricing model, you’ll be missing out on the details your competitors might have and if they went wrong, you go wrong as well.
+You future profits and revenue might take a hit from relying on someone elses strategy.

-One amongst the herd - Since it’s a strategy implemented solely based on your co-market players you will not be seen as different and will be a part of a huge herd offering the same products and services.
-This will not help your brand stand out and neither can you explain to your customers why your product is priced in this particular way.
+One amongst the herd - Since it’s a strategy implemented solely based on your co-market players, you will not be seen as different and will be a part of a huge herd offering the same products orand services at the same price.
+This will not help your brand stand out and you will not be able to explain to your customers why your product is priced in this particular way.

 For many SaaS businesses, competitor based pricing may not be the right pricing model.
 It can be combined with another pricing model but not solely used as a stand-alone pricing method.
-Also, while it is the sole purpose of the strategy itself, the biggest setback is the fact that you’re pricing is based on your competitors' pricing method.
-The price doesn’t equate to the value you’re providing for your customer.
-It doesn’t do justice to your product offerings and the value of your product will get diminished with the crowd.
+Also, while it is the sole purpose of the strategy itself, the biggest setback is the fact that you’re pricing is based on your competitors' pricing method so the price doesn’t equate to the value you’re providing for your customers.
+It doesn’t do justice to your product offerings and the value of your product will likely get diminished with the crowd.
 If you aren't perceived for your value as a product, your customer might not think twice to choose your competitor's product for a similar price.
-In addition, you will be having no price intelligence as to why a particular set of features are bundled together and offered for that specific price.
+In addition, you will have no price intelligence as to why a particular set of features are bundled together and offered for that specific price.
 Competition based pricing is a bad case of plagiarism when implemented alone and will help you sustain in the market only for a short while.

-Some businesses in the B2C space, especially E-Commerce might be wholly dependent on competitive pricing but in B2B SaaS, competitor data shouldn’t directly translate as a central focal point for your pricing strategy.
+Some businesses in the B2C space, especially E-Commerce, might be wholly dependent on competitive pricing but in B2B SaaS, competitor data shouldn’t directly translate as a central focal point for your pricing strategy.
 It can help inform your pricing strategy, but cannot be the sole basis for the final price.
 There are variables that need to be considered such as value and the extensive functionality of what your product can do and accomplish.
-With competition based pricing you’ll be able to keep up with your competitors in the short term but when it is properly used in conjunction with other pricing models it can be a valuable addition to your pricing strategy.
+With competition based pricing you’ll be able to keep up with your competitors in the short term but when it is properly used in conjunction with other pricing models, it can be a valuable addition to your pricing strategy.